swachchhakh/smartlock-react-php/README.md

-# 🛍️ SmartLock React + PHP E-Commerce App
+# SmartLock React + PHP E-Commerce App

 A modern full-stack web application built with **React (Vite + Chakra UI)** for the frontend and **PHP + MySQL** for the backend.
 This project includes user authentication, product management, banners, a shopping cart, checkout with Stripe payments, and an admin dashboard.

 ---

-## 🌟 Features
+## Features

-✅ User Registration & Login
+1. User Registration & Login
-✅ Admin & User Role-based Access
+2. Admin & User Role-based Access
-✅ Manage Products, Shops, and Banners
+3. Manage Products, Shops, and Banners
-✅ Add to Cart & Persistent Cart
+4. Add to Cart & Persistent Cart
-✅ Stripe Payment Integration
+5. Stripe Payment Integration
-✅ Order Management (with order items)
+6. Order Management (with order items)
-✅ Responsive UI built using Chakra UI
+7. Responsive UI built using Chakra UI
-✅ REST API using PHP + MySQL
+8. REST API using PHP + MySQL

----

-## App Preview

-### Home Page

-> *(You can replace these image links with your actual screenshots once you push them to GitHub!)*

----

 ## Tech Stack